chiaragerosa/chiaragerosa.github.io/_pages/about.md

 I also enjoy cooking, swimming, muay thai, writing, dancing and exploring with my friends.
 I've recently also picked up pole dancing and mixing music.

 I grew up in Dubai, Bali and Hong Kong before doing a BSc in Political Science and International Relations at Università Cattolica in Milan and an MSc in Security Studies at University College London.

+This website is a mix of professional and personal, to give you a flavour of who I am and what I'm interested in.